mfa1zan/fast-react-pizza-co/README.md

-# Fast React Pizza Co.
+# Fast React Pizza Co. 🍕

 This is a simple React project for a pizza restaurant menu page, created as part of a React learning tutorial from Udemy.
 The project showcases how to use React components and how to structure a basic application.

 ![Pizza Menu Screenshot](./assets/Web Page.png)

-## Features
+## Features ✨

-- Displays a pizza menu with various items.
+- Displays a pizza menu with various items 🍕.
-- Simple React components for the UI.
+- Simple React components for the UI ⚛️.
-- Responsive and clean design.
+- Responsive and clean design 📱.

-## Installation
+## Installation 🛠️

 To get started with this project, clone the repository to your local machine: